hansrune/HeatPumpControl/README.md

 # Generic ESP32c3 board with IR blaster, IR receiver, serial port, i2c and more

-A small generic mini IO based on ESP32c3.
+A small DYI generic mini IO based on ESP32c3.
 This one has an IR blaster, IR receiver, and serial port with a simple 5V - 3.3V level shifter suitable for Mitsubishi CN105 port.
 Other ESP32c3 pins are available with pin headers for I2C, 1-wire, and other general purposes

 ## Introduction

 This small IO board was made to easily fit inside a small DYI box, a heat pump or other.

 For Mitsubushi heat pumps, the CN105 connector is used for serial port communications and for power supply.